 Galadriel saw shadows moving from one place to the other, saying words she was having a hard time understanding.
 Yet, more time passed by.
-The clearly it all becomes.
+The clear it all becomes.

 "Look, Lily, she is beautiful!
 Our baby girl!"
 Galadriel's eyes winded at the male voice.
 The image was getting clear for her.
 The numbness slowly faded away.
 And now, Galadriel could distinguish the voices better.

 "Oh, James, look at her!
 She is gorgeous!"
-Galadriel noticed the female voice, and it sounded tired, but still, fill with life and joy.
+Galadriel noticed the female voice, which sounded tired but still filled with life and joy.

-Galadriel moved her head around and as her eyes were seeing things better, it finally dawned on her what was happening.
-The reason her arms and legs were so small, why her body appeared diminutive.
+Galadriel moved her head around, and as her eyes were seeing things better, it finally dawned on her what was happening.
+The reason her arms and legs were so small and that her body appeared diminutive.
 It was because she was a baby.